Manifest.mf specification

 Command Definition

-Commands represent actions, Args are things and Flags are modifiers for those actions.
+Commands represent actions, Args are the objects of those actions and Flags are modifiers for those actions.

-The best applications read like sentences when used, and as a result, users intuitively know how to interact with them.
+The best applications read like sentences when used and, as a result, users are more likely to intuitively know how to interact with them.

-The pattern to follow is APPNAME VERB NOUN –ADJECTIVE or APPNAME COMMAND ARG –FLAG.
+The pattern to follow is APPNAME VERB NOUN --ADJECTIVE

 Command properties list